return to homepage

 Class Curriculum

-This medical coding training course was designed specifically to prepare individuals for the CPC exam through the AAPC.
+A medical coding training course that is designed specifically to prepare individuals for the CPC exam through the AAPC should cover specific material.

 Knowing the structure of the CPC exam allows individuals to understand the type of material a medical coding course should offer.

-The CPC Exam is extensive and tests individuals over a wide range of topics.
+The CPC Exam is extensive and tests individuals over a wide range of topics for almost 6 hours.

 • Medical Terminology